omefeye/GreenPoints/README.md

 Tokenized Eco Rewards System

-GreenPoints is a Rust-based simulation of a token economy that rewards users for making environmentally sustainable choices — in both digital interactions and real-world eco-actions.
+GreenPoints is a blockchain-based eco reward system where users are incentivized to make environmentally sustainable choices through tokenized rewards.
+This project operates on the Stellar network using smart contracts developed with Soroban and its native token, GreenPoints Token (GP).
+Users can earn GP by making eco-friendly decisions both in virtual shopping experiences and through real-life activities such as cycling, walking, and using public transport.

 https://stellar.expert/explorer/testnet/contract/CA3WSQGL4SMWXNU7AKSDJBURLUYECI6ITUHP4RQ2F7CXT4G26QWB23KJ